clamsproject/apps/docs/_apps/gentle-forced-aligner-wrapper/v1.0/index.md

 classes: wide
 title: "Gentle Forced Aligner Wrapper (v1.0)"
 ---
+## About this version

 * Submitter: [keighrim](https://github.com/keighrim)
 * Submission Time: 2023-07-24T20:01:10+00:00
 * Prebuilt Container Image: [ghcr.io/clamsproject/app-gentle-forced-aligner-wrapper:v1.0](https://github.com/clamsproject/app-gentle-forced-aligner-wrapper/pkgs/container/app-gentle-forced-aligner-wrapper/v1.0)

-### Gentle Forced Aligner Wrapper (v1.0) [metadata.json](metadata.json)
+* Release Notes

+    (no notes provided by the developer)

+## About this app (See raw [metadata.json](metadata.json))

-###### This CLAMS app aligns transcript and audio track using Gentle.
-Gentle is a robust yet lenient forced aligner built on Kaldi.This app only works when Gentle is already installed locally.Unfortunately, Gentle is not distributed as a Python package distribution.To get Gentle installation instruction, see https://lowerquality.com/gentle/ Make sure install Gentle from the git commit specified in ``analyzer_version`` in this metadata.
+**This CLAMS app aligns transcript and audio track using Gentle.
+Gentle is a robust yet lenient forced aligner built on Kaldi.This app only works when Gentle is already installed locally.Unfortunately, Gentle is not distributed as a Python package distribution.To get Gentle installation instruction, see https://lowerquality.com/gentle/ Make sure install Gentle from the git commit specified in ``analyzer_version`` in this metadata.**

 * App ID: [http://apps.clams.ai/gentle-forced-aligner-wrapper/v1.0](http://apps.clams.ai/gentle-forced-aligner-wrapper/v1.0)
 * App License: MIT